1996 American League Championship Series: Aftermath

-Long-time Orioles staff ace Mike Mussina signed a six-year, $88.5 million contract with the New York on November 30, 2000.
-Baltimore had finished with losing records in three straight seasons, finishing fourth each year.
+Longtime Orioles staff ace Mike Mussina signed a six-year, $88.5 million contract with the New York on November 30, 2000.
+After their 1997 ALCS defeat, Baltimore had finished with losing records in three straight seasons, finishing fourth each year.
 Mussina's last contract talks with the Orioles were in August, but as he got closer to free agency, his desire was to pitch for a winning team.
 After losing Mussina, the Orioles went into a long re-build and did not make the postseason again until 2012.
 Mussina continued to pitch well while with the Yankees, but was unlucky in that he arrived the year after a Yankees World Series (2000) and retired a year before one (2009).
 On January 22, 2019, Mussina was elected to the National Baseball Hall of Fame, receiving 76.71% of the vote.
 He chose not to have a logo on his bust, saying, "I don't feel like I can pick one team over the other because they were both great to me.
 I did a lot in Baltimore and they gave me the chance and then in New York we went to the playoffs seven of eight years, and both teams were involved.
 To go in with no logo was the only decision I felt good about".

 In the 2012 American League Division Series, the Yankees once again defeated the Orioles, winning the series in five games.